 The Group's credit risk management is mainly based on an analysis of the repayment ability from the cash flows of the borrower's business performance, and the collateral and other credit enhancements are considered as secondary repayment sources in the Group's business practice.
-At the time of the primary lending decision, the

-Group evaluates the collateral on an individual borrower basis to consider its financial effect for mitigating credit risk.
+At the time of the primary lending decision, the Group evaluates the collateral on an individual borrower basis to consider its financial effect for mitigating credit risk.
 The re-evaluation of the collateral and other credit enhancements will be performed regularly, depending on the borrower's creditworthiness.
 In case there is a significant change in the borrower's repayment ability due to a deterioration in its creditworthiness and/or its cash flows, the Group may utilize the collateral and other credit enhancements as a source of repayment.

-The following table shows the financial effect of collateral and other credit enhancements on impaired loans and advances at March 31, 2020 and 2019.
+The following table shows the financial effect of collateral and other credit enhancements on impaired loans and advances at March 31, 2021 and 2020.
 The maximum collateral amounts included in the disclosure are limited to the carrying value of loans and advances where the credit exposure is over-collateralized.

-1,
+At Mar rch 31,

-2020 2 2019
+2021 2020

-(In mi llion s)
+(In mil llions)

-Impaired loans and advances ¥ 845,329 ¥ 882,018
+Impaired loans and advances ¥1,171,576 ¥845,329

-Financial effect of collateral and other credit enhancements 281.382 325,896
+Financial effect of collateral and other credit enhancements 394,819 281,382